gtxaspec/wz_mini_hacks/README.md

 * Enables SSH, telnet will be disabled after installation.
 * Add your own changes to run at boot into the script on the micro sd card located at /media/mmc/run_mmc.sh, mount nfs, run ping, whatever you want.
 * Ability to update to the latest stable or beta firmware, this mod should survive updates ( as long as the firmware update does not change /dev/mtd2.
-* Ability to block remotely-initiated firmware updates.
+* Ability to block remotely AND app initiated firmware updates.
 * An Internet connection is required to download and patch the files required for this to work.
 * Inspired by HclX and WyzeHacks, borrowed busybox and dropbearmulti from his v2 repo.
 Bless you for all your work!
 You are the master!